 Your main source of energy is blood glucose, which comes from the food you eat.
 Insulin, a hormone produced by the pancreas, aids glucose absorption into cells for use as energy.
 Your body may not produce enough or any insulin, or it may not use insulin effectively.
 Glucose remains in your circulation and does not reach your cells as a result.

 Having too much glucose in your blood might lead to health issues over time.
-Although there is no cure for diabetes, you may take efforts to manage it and stay healthy.
+Although there is no cure for diabetes, you may make efforts to manage it and stay healthy.

 - Type 1 diabetes: Your body does not produce insulin if you have type 1 diabetes.
 Your immune system targets and destroys the insulin-producing cells in your pancreas.
 Diabetes type 1 is most commonly diagnosed in children and young adults, but it can strike anyone at any age.
 To stay alive, people with type 1 diabetes must take insulin every day.

 - Gestational diabetes: During pregnancy, some women acquire gestational diabetes.
 This type of diabetes usually goes away once the baby is born.
 If you've experienced gestational diabetes, though, you're more likely to develop type 2 diabetes later in life.
-It's possible that diabetes diagnosed during pregnancy is actually type 2.
+Diabetes diagnosed during pregnancy may be type 2.